jacob-pro/covid-sim-original/README.md

 # covid-sim-original

-Resources relating to Neil Ferguson's https://github.com/mrc-ide/covid-sim and its original source code
+Resources relating to Neil Ferguson's https://github.com/mrc-ide/covid-sim and its original source code.

+**Nothing here is my own work** - this repository is just here to provide a public archive the history of the simulator.

 Code was obtained from https://drive.google.com/file/d/1cwTDgvUA-qs3ovOOz8JafQZEI8vZ0CiE/view